Blood–brain barrier: Development

 The BBB appears to be functional by the time of birth.
 P-glycoprotein, a transporter, exists already in the embryonal endothelium.

 Measurement of brain uptake of various blood-borne solutes showed that newborn endothelial cells were functionally similar to those in adults, indicating that a selective BBB is operative at birth.

-In mice, Claudin-5 loss during development is lethal and results in size-selective loosening of the BBB.

 Function

 The blood–brain barrier acts effectively to protect brain tissue from circulating pathogens and other potentially toxic substances.
 Accordingly, blood-borne infections of the brain are rare.
 Infections of the brain that do occur are often difficult to treat.
 Antibodies are too large to cross the blood–brain barrier, and only certain antibiotics are able to pass.
 In some cases, a drug has to be administered directly into the cerebrospinal fluid where it can enter the brain by crossing the blood-cerebrospinal fluid barrier.